microsoft/MicrosoftCloud/tutorials/Tutorial - ACS to Teams Meeting.md

 In this exercise you'll create an Azure Communication Services (ACS) resource in the Azure Portal.

-1. Visit https://portal.azure.com in your browser and login.
+1. Visit https://portal.azure.com in your browser and sign in.

 1. Type `communication services` in the top search bar and select `Communication Services` from the options that appear.